moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

 layout: distill
 title: "Finding Magnetic Nulls with a Growth Vector"
 subtitle: >
-  A magnetic null — where the field vanishes and reconnection happens — announces itself as a jump in a sub-Riemannian invariant.
-This closing post takes the growth-vector null detector to a real dynamo field, checks it against the standard eigenvalue finder, and is honest about exactly where it agrees and where it stops.
+  A magnetic null — where the field vanishes, and a candidate site for reconnection — announces itself as a jump in a sub-Riemannian invariant.
+This post (the fourth of eight) takes the growth-vector estimator to a real dynamo field, checks it against the standard eigenvalue finder as a tangent-cone consistency check, and is honest about exactly where it agrees and where it stops.
 date: 2026-08-14 09:00:00
 categories: [mathematics]
 tags: [sub-riemannian, magnetic-nulls, reconnection, dynamo-fields, growth-vector, validation]
 image: /public/img/posts/forbidden-directions-4.svg
 description: >
-  Part 4 of the Forbidden Directions series: the growth vector as a magnetic-null detector, the 3D law Q = k+5, external validation against the eigenvalue null-finder on an ABC-like dynamo test field, and an honest account of agreement (location, order) versus the open question (null type).
+  Part 4 of the Forbidden Directions series: the growth vector as a directional-reach estimator at magnetic nulls, the 3D law Q = k+5, a tangent-cone consistency check against the eigenvalue null-finder on an ABC-like dynamo test field, and an honest account of agreement (location, order) versus the open question (null type).
 series: preferred-directions
 series_title: "The Geometry of Forbidden Directions"